MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/dev-ref/formbuildfilterpanecontrol-classes.md

 |--------|---------------|
 | 222    | THAI\_CHARSET |

 The default character set is set to a value based on the current system locale.
-For example, when the system locale is English (United States), it is set as ANSI\_CHARSET.For more information, see the LOGFONT structure on the MSDN Web site, http://go.microsoft.com/fwlink/?LinkID=85972.
+For example, when the system locale is English (United States), it is set as ANSI\_CHARSET.
+For more information, see the LOGFONT structure on the MSDN Web site, http://go.microsoft.com/fwlink/?LinkID=85972.

 ### Method colorScheme